The Goldendoodle is an intelligent, eager-to-please, easy-to-train dog perfect for first-time owners or families with children.

 Thinking about adopting a dog?
 Feeling overwhelmed by all the choices with so many dog breeds?

 There are more than 150 dog breeds, and each has unique characteristics.

-Most can adjust to a wide range of climate types, while others can survive only in a specific environment.
+Most can adjust to various climate types, while others can survive only in a specific environment.

-If you're considering getting a dog, check out the breed's characteristics and match them to your personality and lifestyle.
+If you're considering getting a dog, check out their characteristics and match them to your personality and lifestyle.

 Do you want an independent dog?
 Or one that sticks to your side?

 What's your energy level?
 Do you want a dog who needs a lot of exercise or one that is happy snuggling with you on the couch?

 The laziest dog breeds steal your heart by doing nothing.